position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Preconditions**:
      - The user doesn't already belong to the chat group.
    - **Main Scenario**:
-     1. An admin of the chat select the user to join the chat group;
+     1. A chat participant selects the user to join the chat group;
-     2. User joins the chat.
+     2. User joins the chat;
-     3. Other clients receive an informational message that the user joined the chat group.
+     3. Other clients receive an information message that the user joined the chat group.
    - **Postcondition**: User now belongs to the chat.

 2. **Leave chat group**